 - Adobe Premiere Elements (Paid)

-- Adobe Spark Video (Free & paid versions, web based)
+- Adobe Creative Cloud Express (Free & paid versions, web based)

 I’m sure there are thousands of other services, but personally I use and love the Adobe Premiere line of products.